-- Knowledge of additional community resources available to meet emergency and/or temporary needs. - The ability to complete NIAAA required forms. - Adequate fiscal procedures to account for expenditure and receipt of GAP filling payments and be able to follow good business practices for purchasing items. - Adequate staff to follow-up to determine if item/service has been received and meets client need. - Sufficient financial resources to initially pay for the goods or service until NIAAA reimbursement is received.
+- Knowledge of additional community resources available to meet emergency and/or temporary needs. - The ability to complete NIAAA required forms. - Adequate fiscal procedures to account for expenditure and receipt of GAP Filing payments and be able to follow good business practices for purchasing items. - Adequate staff to follow-up to determine if item/service has been received and meets client need. - Sufficient financial resources to initially pay for the goods or service until NIAAA reimbursement is received.

-GAP Filling Service are limited to \$1,500 for B-GAP and \$2000 for E-GAP per client per fiscal year starting October 1, 2022.
+GAP Filing Service are limited to \$1,000 for B-GAP and E-GAP per client per fiscal year starting October 1, 2024.

-Refer to Chapter 6 of this manual for additional information on GAP filling service and NIAAA GAP filling forms and instructions.
+Refer to Chapter 6 of this manual for additional information on GAP Filing service.